bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

               '{{ lookup(''env'', ''MOLECULE_EPHEMERAL_DIRECTORY'') }}'
      ```

-     The task above creates the variable to hold the molecule ephemeral
+     The following task creates the variable to hold the
-     directory path.
-The **ephemeral** directory is the temp directory
-     which is used by **molecule** to configure and run tests.
+     directory path to the private key for your EC2 instance.

       ```yaml
         - name: AWS Private Key file location